jupyterhub/dockerspawner/README.md

   should be able to access from within the container.
 For example, you wish to use the system users and user home directories that already exist on a system.
-- You are using an external service that relies on distinct unix user ownership and permissions (i.e. nbgrader).
+- You are using an external service, such as nbgrader, that relies on distinct unix user ownership and permissions.

 If neither of those cases applies, DockerSpawner is probably the right choice.